sindresorhus/p-settle/readme.md

 # p-settle

-> Settle promises concurrently and get their fulfillment value or rejection reason
+> Settle promises concurrently and get their fulfillment value or rejection reason with optional limited concurrency

 ## Install